 Rodrigo Diaz Varela

-Marina is an enterprising editor-writer who has experience as a marketing campaign manager, copywriter, and publications manager in the arts and culture industry.
-Her past roles include copywriter for TIFF, managing editor of publications for Tribeca Film Festival, a screening committee member for Human Rights Watch.
-She is currently a communications manager for Verity, a co-working space in downtown Toronto exclusively for women.
+Marina Hanna is a marketing-communications writer-editor and project manager in the arts & culture industry.
+Previously, she was a copywriter at TIFF and the managing editor of publications at Tribeca Film Festival.
+She currently screens films for the Human Rights Watch Film Festival and freelances for the Toronto Star.
 Marina holds a combined Honours Bachelor Degree in Mass Communication and Political Science from Carleton University, and a Graduate Certificate in Journalism New Media from Sheridan College.

 Ella is an award winning interdisciplinary artist, photographer, filmmaker, impact producer and creative facilitator based in Toronto.
 Ella’s creative practice explores themes of racialized identity, Canadian diaspora, reclamation, embodied landscapes, contemporary dance and representations of the Black female body in Western visual culture.
 Her work has been presented in galleries, public spaces, festivals and for broadcast across Canada, the US and Europe.
 In 2015, her film "Black Men Loving" won Best Canadian Film at the Caribbean Tales Film Festival and is one of the top featured artists on CBC Arts the Exhibitionists.
 She is the founder of Black Women Film!.